North Korea keeps up missile barrage with suspected ICBM | Law-Order

 Experts say North Korea is escalating a brinkmanship aimed at forcing the United States to accept the idea of the North as a nuclear power and negotiating economic and security concessions from a position of strength.

-White House National Security Council spokesperson John Kirby on Wednesday underscored that the Biden administration has repeatedly sought to reach out to North Korean officials through diplomatic channels and has made clear “we're willing to sit down with North Korea without precondition to discuss the denuclearisation of the peninsula.”
+White House National Security Council spokesperson John Kirby on Wednesday underscored that the Biden administration has repeatedly sought to reach out to North Korean officials through diplomatic channels and has made clear “we're willing to sit down with North Korea without precondition to discuss the denuclearization of the peninsula.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)